lzr900515/sourceMapURLDemo/README.md

+Forked from https://github.com/niloc132/sourceurl-and-sourcemapping-url-relative-paths. then change some case, and give a conclusion.

 Example app demonstrating that Firefox and Chrome treat relative paths differently - Firefox treats sourceURL lines in a js file as relative to the JS file, but Chrome treats them as relative to the html page which loaded the JS to begin with.

 Run `sh start.sh` as an easy way to see the requests each browser makes.